MAIF/daikoku/manual/docs/01-getstarted/06-setup/admin.md

 ## Create an admin user after the first run

-After using the default super admin on the first connection to Daikoku, it can be a good idea to create a new super admin.
+After using the default Daikoku Admin on the first connection to Daikoku, it can be a good idea to create a new Daikoku Admin.
 Go to `settings (avatar icon) / Organizations settings`.

 Go to the `Users` page,